 "Music does transcend borders, it is not only a tired cliché, it is the most apt description of how music works."

 Normally, Oslo World arranges Children’s Art Exploration Days, which offers free cultural experiences for children all over Norway, in addition to Our Neighbourhood, festivals inviting neighbourhoods into asylum centers.
 We do it because access to culture is access to communities.
 To feel part of an audience can change your view of what is possible.

 Access is weakened for everybody at the moment.
 This is a year when the most privileged among us gets a glimpse of how it might feel for people who usually are prevented from partaking in cultural events.
 It is meaningless if a festival like Oslo World, and others with it, doesn’t try to learn something from this.
 In accord with our chosen theme, we should use this different year to get closer to universal goals of access, across barriers like geography, health, cultural and economical prerequisites.

 It’s still uncertain what kind of festival we can present this autumn.
 The alternatives range from an unlikely total cancellation to an at least as unlikely completely normal festival experience.
 The possibilities lie somewhere in between.
 We can think differently about how to present music.
 We can use technology as a way of inviting both artists and speakers from different places.
 And – as long as it’s approved by health officials, we can do things at our venues.
 Oslo World Sessions is a way of kickstarting that part of the project.

-Perhaps other difficulties will present themselves.
+Perhaps other difficulties will present themselves before the festival.
 Perhaps other things will be possible.
-Perhaps Week 44 will look like nothing we can imagine right now.
-But our work starts and our goal is that Oslo World this year will be an event equal parts useful and enjoyable, both by the Oslo scene and the international music family.
+But our goal is that Oslo World this year will be an event equal parts useful and enjoyable, both by the Oslo scene and the international music family.